Darthsae/Darthsae/CODE_STYLE.md

 ### White Space
 Use operator spacing for operators, and a space between opening braces and the parentheses of flow control statements.

+## Documentation

+### Comments
+Avoid comments about the function of code generally, this is best seen from the code, as comments get outdated.
+If the code is too complex to understand, then the use of comments is advised, but ensure they are kept up to date.

 ## EXAMPLES